Dismissing an employee may be your best option if the employee's conduct or performance is unacceptable, or if you need to make employees redundant.

 - A formal warning should include a time limit for achieving improvement and an explanation of the consequences of not doing so.

 - Apply the rules fairly and consistently.
-An employee who can show that you applied the rules inconsistently may be able to claim unfair dismissal.
+An employee who can show that you applied the rules inconsistently may be able to claim unfair dismissal or even unlawful discrimination.

 - Keep written records of all disciplinary action you take.
 Include a record of any steps you have taken to investigate and address the cause of the problem.